 The regulatory environment for the online personal credit industry in China is developing and evolving, creating both challenges and opportunities that could affect our financial performance.
-Due to the relatively short history of the online personal credit industry in China, the PRC regulatory environment for the industry has been constantly evolving, with new legislation and trial programs being instituted in the recent years.
-PRC government officials from a number of agencies and departments have expressed support for the development of the online individual finance industry in China, and have also expressed the need for strengthening the regulation and supervision of the industry.
+Due to the relatively short history of the online personal credit industry in China, the PRC regulatory environment for such industry has been constantly evolving, with new legislation and trial programs instituted in the recent years.
+PRC government officials from a number of agencies and departments have expressed support for the development of the online individual finance industry in China, and expressed the need for strengthening the regulation and supervision of the industry.

 Unfavorable changes in any of these general industry conditions could negatively affect demand for our services.
-As the regulatory regime is relatively new and evolving, and the interpretation and enforcement of related laws and regulations are subject to significant uncertainties, it results in difficulties in determining whether our existing practices may be interpreted to violate any applicable laws and regulations, and any such violation could materially and adversely affect our business, financial condition and results of operation.
 See "Risk Factors-Risks Relating to Our Business and Industry-The laws and regulations governing online individual finance industry in China are developing and evolving and subject to changes.
 If we fail to comply with existing and future applicable laws, regulations or requirements of local regulatory authorities, our business, financial condition and results of operations would be materially and adversely affected" for more information.